zalanwastaken/guified/README.md

 ## Notes
 1. ⚙️ Encountered bugs?
 Report them to help speed up development and improve the library for everyone.
 2. 🔢 Check out the examples folder to quickly familiarize yourself with Guified's capabilities and jumpstart your project.
-3. ⚠ **Currently, there are no plans to support MacOS.**
-4. ❄ **Features that use FFI are not supported on Linux due to FFI features using os dependent code**
+3. ❄ **Features that use FFI are not supported on Linux due to FFI features using os dependent code**